 Vatsala, co-founder, is also part of six month accelerator program at IIT Delhi initiative, WEE batch 2 which started in April 2017.
 WEE foundation has provided a platform to Vatsala where she gained confidence and new insights to broaden her horizons.
 In hyperactive WEE women group, here is lot of interaction and knowledge sharing which has helped along with mentors continuous support.

-Kshitiz, co-founder HHT, is part of Teach For India Fellowship, which is year long incubation program specifically designed for startups working in education sector.
+Kshitiz, co-founder HHT, is part of Teach For India TFIx which is year long incubation program specifically designed for startups working in education sector.
+There are total 8 fellows with their organisations all over India selected in November 2016 for this program.

 Vatsala is a post-graduate in mass communication and has been an NCC cadet.
 She is expert in story telling and uses animated stories to connect with children.
 In her own words: